-To promote compliance with Disney's various human rights policies and applicable law governing the company's activities throughout the world, Disney mandates regular training programs for employees and offers training and other resources to licensees, suppliers, and vendors.
+To promote compliance with Disney's various human rights policies and applicable law governing Disney's activities throughout the world, Disney mandates regular training programs for employees and collaborates with various stakeholders to offer training and other resources to licensees, suppliers, and vendors.

-Disney requires all new employees to undergo an extensive onboarding training program, which includes training regarding the SOBC.
-The SOBC training includes modules focused on Disney's human rights policy and the ILS Program, both of which outline prohibitions of forced and child labour.
-At regular intervals throughout an employee's tenure with the company, employees are required to complete refresher trainings on the SOBC.
-Relevant Disney employees also receive additional training on the ILS Program, and Disney makes available additional online forced labour trainings to all employees.
+Disney requires all new employees to undergo an onboarding training program, which includes training regarding the SOBC.
+The SOBC training requires employees to complete training modules focused on, among other things, Disney's human rights policy and the ILS Program, both of which outline the prohibition of forced and child labour.
+At regular intervals throughout an employee's tenure with the company, employees are required to refresh their training on the SOBC.
+Relevant Disney employees also receive training on the ILS Program, and Disney makes available additional online forced labour trainings to all employees.

-With respect to vendors, suppliers, and licensees of Disney-branded product, Disney makes available training and resources regarding the Code of Conduct and the ILS Program.
-The ILS Program and the ILS Program Manual raise awareness and provide detailed guidance to our licensees, suppliers, and vendors on the Code of Conduct.
+With respect to vendors, suppliers, and licensees of Disney-branded products, Disney makes available training and resources regarding the Code of Conduct and the ILS Program.
+The ILS Program and the ILS Program Manual raise awareness and provide detailed guidance to Disney's licensees, suppliers, and vendors on the Code of Conduct.